Zhantoroev/mywebsite/README.md

 I am Syimyk Zhantoroev.
 Senior DevOps Engineer at Ant Tech.

-I assume that I have developed a broad range of skills and abilities throughout the years that make me a skilled, competent, professional and flexible DevOps Engineer.
-Wherever I end up working, I constantly keep in mind that I can add value to the organization by delivering secure and cutting-edge solutions depending on the demands of the business.
-I'm enthusiastic about developing professionally.
-Including my great technical background, I also thrive at decision-making, teamwork, and communication.

-In my spare time, I like to create products using Node.js, with Modern Javascript Libraries and frameworks like React.js and Express.js.
+As a seasoned DevOps Engineer, I have honed my skills and abilities over the years to become a highly competent and versatile professional.
+I am committed to delivering secure and innovative solutions that cater to the specific needs of any organization I work with.
+I take pride in continuously improving my skills and knowledge to ensure that I provide cutting-edge solutions.

+Aside from my technical expertise, I excel in decision-making, teamwork, and communication.
+I value collaboration and believe that open communication is key to successful project outcomes.

+During my free time, I enjoy exploring Javascript libraries and frameworks such as React.js, Express.js, and Node.js to develop new products and expand my skill set.

 <h2 align="center">